• Skip to primary navigation

 If one of your goals this year was to eat more plant based meals then you’re in luck!
 This Roasted Cauliflower and Chickpea Pesto Pasta fits the bill and it’s absolutely delicious!
 Roasting the cauliflower and chickpeas not only adds extra flavor, but great texture too.
 As for the pesto, it’s an easy way to add a ton of flavor to recipes.
 Hands down, this is one of my favorite pasta recipes on the blog.

-Closeup photo of Roasted Cauliflower and Chickpea Pesto Pasta with dollops of ricotta cheese.
+Roasted Cauliflower Chickpea Pesto Pasta

 Even with the absence of meat in the pasta there’s still plenty of protein thanks to the roasted chickpeas and dollops of ricotta.
-You can increase the amount even more by using a chickpea pasta such as Banza.
+You can increase the amount even more by using a chickpea pasta such as Banza

 There’s also a good amount of fiber in this pasta dish, which we can all use more of.
 Both the chickpeas and roasted cauliflower up the fiber content and will help fill you up and keep you full longer.

-Ingredients used to make Roasted Cauliflower and Chickpea Pesto Pasta.
+Roasted Cauliflower Chickpea Pesto Pasta

 Ingredients Needed to Make Roasted Cauliflower and Chickpea Pesto Pasta